-The Company clings to the core notion of "people-oriented", follows the principle of equal compensation system, establishes a system of position hierarchy, clarifies the direct linkage between compensation and position hierarchy, and continues to improve the welfare security system of employees.
-The Company's social insurance coverage rate reached 100% in 2023.
+The Company clings to the core notion of "people-oriented", follows the principle of equal compensation system, establishes a system of position hierarchy, clarifies the direct linkage between compensation and position hierarchy, continues to improve the welfare security system of employees, and effectively enhances employees' sense of gain and satisfaction.
+In addition, the Company has formulated the Annual Advanced and Outstanding Evaluation Management Measures (年度評先評優管理辦法) and the Daily Performance Evaluation Standards for Business Departments (業務部門日常績效考核工作規範), strictly regulating performance indicators and assessment standards.
+It has implemented an employee incentive mechanism that is oriented towards overall performance and combines spiritual encouragement with material rewards, further strengthening the Company's centripetal force and cohesion.
+The Company's social insurance coverage rate reached 100% in 2024.

-In addition to basic social and medical insurance, the Company also provides employees with diversified and personalized benefits, such as birthday bonuses, food subsidies, Spring Festival gifts and other daily benefits.
-The Company will also provide special condolence, extra maternity allowance and other care benefits at the wedding, funeral or birth-giving of any employee.
+In addition to basic social and medical insurance, the Company also provides employees with diversified and personalized benefits, such as birthday bonuses, food subsidies, and Spring Festival gifts.
+For special circumstances such as employees' marriage, childbirth, or bereavement, the Company also offers special condolences, additional maternity allowances and other caring benefits.